bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

 Be aware of
 -----------

-License
+Licence
 *******

-You need to request a new license for Axon.ivy Engine 9.1.
+You need to request a new licence for |ivy-engine| 9.1.
-We have also simplified the license check for :ref:`public urls <installing-a-licence>` compared to 8.0 and do not check anymore for ports and paths (context).
-You only need to specify the DNS names/Hostnames or IP addresses through which the Axon.ivy Engine can be accessed.
+We have simplified the licence check for :ref:`public urls <installing-a-licence>` compared to 8.0 and do not check for ports and paths (context) anymore.
+When requesting a new 9.1 licence, you only need to specify the DNS names/Hostnames or IP addresses through which the |ivy-engine| can be accessed.

 Engine default base path changed